 When it comes to fake tanning these are the things I tend to use as part of my routine…

 Before fake tan goes anywhere near my body I always make sure to prep.
-I start off by using exfoliating gloves and a good body scrub, at the moment I have been loving the Hempz Pomegranate Body Scrub*, this is enriched with hemp seed oil so it removes any dead skin whilst leaving my skin feeling soft and hydrated – love love love this stuff!
+I tend to do this the morning that I’m due to apply my tan that evening.
+I start off by making sure I remove as many dead skin cells as possible with a body brush and a good body scrub.
+At the moment I have been loving the Hempz Pomegranate Body Scrub*, this is enriched with hemp seed oil so it removes any dead skin whilst leaving my skin feeling soft and hydrated – love love love this stuff!
 Another favourite is the Soap and Glory Breakfast Smoothie Scrub, it smells amazing and really does get rid of any flaky/ dry skin.

-I will usually exfoliate three times a week to keep on top of removing old fake tan and then moisturise every day, doing this stops the fake tan coming off awkwardly after around 5-6 days and it stays looking fresh.
+I will usually exfoliate three times a week to keep on top of removing old fake tan and then moisturise every day, doing this stops the fake tan coming off awkwardly helping it stay fresh.

 Tanning favourites and application